padrinobook/padrinobook/chapters/creating_the_application.md

 - `last_response` - The response object returns the header and body of the HTTP request.

-Now let's run the tests with `rspec spec/app/controllers/page_controller_spec.rb` and see what's going on:
+Now let's run the tests with `padrino rake rspec` and see what's going on:

 ```sh